hawaiicoin/hawaiicoin/README.md

-Hawaiicoin - A slice of Aloha!
+Hawaiicoin - A Slice of Aloha!
 ================================

 Copyright (c) 2009-2017 Hawaiicoin Developers